On the parabolic Adams theorem and its applications to diffusion processes

 We show how the parabolic version of the Adams theorem and its corollary can be used to estimate in $L_{p}$ the evolution family associated to a divergence form second-order parabolic operator with parabolic Morrey lower-order terms and also how to estimate the moments of the derivatives of solutions of It\^o equations with respect to the initial data when the drift term has singularities.

 \mysection{Introduction}

 This article is devoted to two issues that arose in connection with the It\^o stochastic equation

 with deterministic $\sigma,b$, bounded uniformly nondegenerate $a:=\sigma \sigma^{*}$ and $b$ from a Morrey class allowing $b$ satisfying $|b|\leq\text{const}/|x|$.
-We deal with $b$ which may have singularities in $(t,x)$ sending the readers to \cite{GG_25} if they are interested in cases when $b$ is H\"older continuous in $x$ for a very deep research of such situations.
+We deal with $b$ which may have singularities in $(t,x)$ sending the readers to \cite{GG_25} if they are interested in cases when $\sigma$ is the unit matrix and $b$ is H\"older continuous in $x$ and is only summable in $t$ to the power $q\in(1,2]$ (as the Hurst exponent is $1/2$) for a very deep research of such situations.
+The authors of \cite{GG_25} also show that one can allow $b$ to be some kind of distribution in $x$, but then the equation is understood in a special way.

 The first issue is the weak uniqueness of solutions of \eqref{1.30.1}, that is the problem is: are there several solutions with distinct finite-dimensional distributions?

 If we are interested in $\sigma,b$ with low regularity, the best known way to approach this problem is to use It\^o's formula and appropriate existence theorems for differential equations related to the operator